0xyd/PureMetal/Miro Samek/Lesson 6/README.md

 ## Example

 Unlike the previous example, the LED lights take turns to blink.
-Here we want to make the task more complicated: First the red LED lights up, then the green, and the blue.
+Here, we want to make the task more complicated: First the red LED lights up, then the green, and the blue.
 Then, the red LED turns off, then the green, and the blue in the end.

 Based on the information we learned from the previos lessons, the 1-3 bits of the data register control the three LEDs: Red, Green, and Blue.
 Instead of assiging the value, we can take advantage of bit shifting to control the LEDs.
 That is: